fsanys/update_awsecr_token_kubernetes/README.md

 ## How to use

-1. Install and Initialize AWS credentials
+1. Install and Initialize AWS credentials plugin

 In Jenkins, go to "Manage Plugins", then search for the available package and install "CloudBees Amazon Web Services Credentials Plugin"